mdalmaruf/SAS-Tutorial/README.md

 /* Assign a library */
 libname Mylib 'C:\Users\username\SAS-Tutorial';
 ```
+Replace /username/Accounts.xlsx with the correct path to your uploaded file.

 ### Ensure the Excel File is Accessible:
 Save the `Accounts.xlsx` file to the directory `C:\Users\username\SAS-Tutorial`.